-There are three downhill ski sites: Pine Knob in Independence Township, Mt.
-Holly in Groveland Township and Alpine Valley in White Lake Township.

-Recreation and Leisure includes services that promote recreational, leisure and cultural activities for county citizens which are provided by Parks and Recreation, the Libraries and the Office of Arts, Culture & Film.
+There are three downhill ski sites in Oakland County: Pine Knob in Independence Township, Mt.
+Holly in Groveland Townshp and Alpine Valley in White Lake Recreation and Leisure includes services that promote recreational, leisure and cultural activities for county citizens which are provided by Parks and Recreation, the Libraries and the Office of Arts, Culture & Film.

-Parks & Recreation: With over 6,700 acres of natural landscapes and outdoor recreation for Oakland County residents, the 13 Oakland County Parks offer a wide variety of year-round recreation opportunities ranging from camping, hiking, swimming, boating, golfing and picnicking to cross-country skiing, ice skating and ice fishing.
+Parks and Recreation: With over 7,000 acres of natural landscapes and outdoor recreation for Oakland County residents, the 13 Oakland County Parks offer a wide variety of year-round recreation opportunities ranging from camping, hiking, swimming, boating, golfing and picnicking to cross-country skiing, ice skating and ice fishing.
 Explore Oakland County Parks and Recreation at DestinationOakland.com.

 Parks and Recreation is also responsible for the management and operation of the Oakland County Market.
 The market is a mainstay for providing grower-direct fresh produce and flowers to county residents and visitors.
-The venue features a Farmers Market as well as a Flea Market and welcomes more than 300,000 visitors annually.
+The venue features a Farmers Market that operates three days a week and welcomes more than 300,000 visitors annually.